ewdlop/VB-Note/README.md

 ## Visaul Basic for Applicaiton

-# Why do American keep acting like they live through someone else's life
+# !?Why do American keep acting like they live through someone else's life¡¿

 This question reflects a common observation about cultural tendencies.
 Many Americans, influenced by their individualistic yet celebrity-driven society, may project or vicariously experience life through others—be it through reality TV, social media influencers, or even personal relationships.
 This phenomenon often stems from: